Constraints on Upper Cutoffs in the Mass Functions of Young Star Clusters: Abstract

 \section{Abstract}

 We test claims that the power-law mass functions of young star clusters (ages $\lea\mbox{few}\times10^8$~yr) have physical upper cutoffs at $M_*\sim10^5~M_{\odot}$.
-Specifically, we perform maximum likelihood fits of the Schechter function, $\psi(M)=dN/dM\propto M^{-\beta}\mbox{exp}(-M/M_*)$, to the observed cluster mass functions in eight well-studied galaxies (LMC, SMC, NGC 4214, NGC 4449, M83, M51, Antennae, and NGC 3256).
-In most cases, the value of $M_*$ is indeterminant, and the maximum cluster mass $M_{\rm max}$ is consistent with a statistical cutoff linked to sample size rather than a physical cutoff.
-We find weak evidence for $M_*\sim10^5~M_{\odot}$ in only one case (M51, at $\sim3\sigma$ significance) and strong evidence against this value in several cases.
+Specifically, we perform maximum-likelihood fits of the Schechter function, $\psi(M)=dN/dM\propto M^{\beta}~\mbox{exp}(-M/M_*)$, to the observed cluster masses in eight well-studied galaxies (LMC, SMC, NGC 4214, NGC 4449, M83, M51, Antennae, and NGC 3256).
+In most cases, we find that a wide range of cutoff mass is permitted ($10^5~M_\odot \lesssim M_* < \infty$).
+We find a weak detection at $M_* \sim 10^5~M_\odot$ in one case (M51) and strong evidence against this value in two cases.
+However, when we include realistic errors in cluster masses in our analysis, the constraints on $M_*$ become weaker and there are no significant detections (even for M51).
 Our data are generally consistent with much larger cutoffs, at $M_*\sim\mbox{few}\times10^6~M_{\odot}$.
-This is the predicted cutoff from dynamical models in which old globular clusters and young clusters observed today formed by similar processes with similar initial mass functions.
+This is the predicted cutoff from dynamical models in which old globular clusters and young clusters observed today formed by similar physical processes with similar initial mass functions.

 \keywords{galaxies: star clusters: general –- stars: formation}